jsemaljaa/isa24-dns-monitor/README.md

 ## Implementation Scope:
 * This project focuses on DNS over UDP (UDP port 53) traffic.
-* It supports the following DNS record types: A, AAAA, NS, MX, SOA, CNAME, and SRV.
+* Supported DNS record types: A, AAAA, NS, MX, SOA, CNAME, and SRV.
 * Support for other record types (PTR, etc.) is not included.

 ## Contact